fvsch/kirby-twig/doc/guide.md

 ### Getting config values

 -   Use the `c__get(configName, defaultValue)` function in Twig templates to get config values (shortcut for `c::get`).
--   Use the `l__get(configName, defaultValue)` funciton in Twig templates to get language-specific config values or translation strings (shortcut for `l::get`).
+-   Use the `l__get(configName, defaultValue)` function in Twig templates to get language-specific config values or translation strings (shortcut for `l::get`).

 ### Kirby Toolkit

 The [Kirby Toolkit API](https://getkirby.com/docs/toolkit/api) is not available in Twig templates.
 Some methods, such as string comparisons, can be done directly with Twig syntax.
-Other things, like reading from a database, should probably be done in a controller instead.
+Other things, like reading from a database, should probably be done in a controller instead (see the next section for more information on controllers).

 ### Plugin functions